-Not surprisingly, the back seat is cramped, the V8 is thirsty, and prices rise quickly as options are added.
+Not surprisingly, the back seat is cramped, the V8 is thirsty, and prices rise quickly as those tantalizing options are added.

 WHAT IS IT?

 The Mustang is Ford’s long-running sporty/performance machine; it’s the car that invented the term “pony car.”
-It comes as a 2-door coupe or 2-door convertible, each offering a choice of three engines: a base 300-horsepower 3.7-liter V6, a step-up “EcoBoost” turbocharged 2.3-liter 4-cylinder with 310 hp, or a top-dog 5.0-liter V8 with 435 hp.
-All engines are available with a 6-speed manual- or 6-speed automatic transmission.
+It comes as a 2-door coupe or 2-door convertible, each offering a choice of two engines: an “EcoBoost” turbocharged 2.3-liter 4-cylinder with 310 hp, or a 5.0-liter V8 with 460 hp.
+Both engines are available with a 6-speed manual transmission or a new-for-2018 10-speed automatic.
 A veritable smorgasbord of performance, technology, and personalization options is available, including upgraded “Shaker” audio systems, heavily bolstered Recaro sport seats, park assist, heated power mirrors, ambient interior lighting, adaptive cruise control, 19-inch wheels on performance tires, and Brembo-brand 6-piston front disc brakes.

 VALUE IN CLASS

-The Ford Mustang has an enviable history as one of America’s best-loved vehicles, and the current model does its legendary forebears proud.
-Thanks to its up-to-date design and plethora of cutting-edge technologies, the 2017 Mustang can truly stand toe-to-toe with its high-tech competition, instead of leaning on its good looks and nostalgic personality.
+The Ford Mustang has an enviable history as one of America’s best-loved vehicles, and the current model does its legendary forebears proud—and not just in terms of good looks and nostalgia.
+Thanks to its up-to-date design and plethora of cutting-edge technologies, the 2018 Mustang makes a strong case for itself against a broad range of sporty/performance-car competitors.
 It’s not quite the bargain it once was, but a broad model lineup and lengthy list of options mean that there’s a Mustang to suit a wide variety of purses and preferences.

 |BODY STYLES||2-Door Coupe, 2-Door Convertible|